 The autumn quarter seminar in the series explores sustainability efforts and resources on campus such as the UW Sustainability campus map, UW Recycing programs, and the student-administered Campus Sustainability Fund (CSF).

 The winter quarter seminar explores the amount and breadth of sustainability-related academic programs and degrees in more detail.
+For student feedback on this course, visit this page.

 The spring quarter seminar explores how students can make more sustainable choices, personally and professionally.